daverted/udf/README.md

 User Defined Functions (UDF) are a simple, flexible mechanism for users to add custom functionality to OverOps.
 To learn more about UDFs, see: [User Defined Functions (UDF)](https://doc.overops.com/docs/managing-and-creating-alerts#section-user-defined-functions-udf-).

-OverOps maintains an [open source UDF library](https://github.com/takipi/overops-functions/) which are automatically enabled for all users.
+OverOps maintains an [open source UDF library](https://github.com/takipi/overops-functions/) which  is automatically enabled for all users.

 ## Table of Contents